 - Dc in 4th ch from hook and in next 2 ch; turn – 1 block made.

 - Ch 6, dc in 4th ch from hook and in next 2 ch, (slip st, ch 3, 3 dc) all in ch-3 space of the previous row; turn – 2 blocks made.

 - Ch 6, dc in 4th ch from hook and in next 2 ch, [(slip st, ch 3, 3 dc) all in next ch-3 space of previous row] twice; turn – 3 blocks made.

 - Ch 6, dc in 4th ch from hook and in next 2 ch, [(slip st, ch 3, 3 dc) all in next ch-3 space of previous row] 3 times; turn – 4 blocks made.

 - Continue in this manner until 7 Blocks across are made.
 If using a different yarn than our suggestion, you will make a decision to reduce the number of blocks or add more blocks.

 - To make the band, 1 side will be continually reduced to create a flat edge while the other side will continue to grow by 1.
 This is because of the diagonal stitching that we are doing.
-To reduce on the one side to form a rectangular band, slip st across first 3 dc, * (slip st, ch 3, 3 dc) all in next ch-3 space of previous row; repeat from * to last ch-3 space; turn, in this direction, you will be making a block in the last space.
+To reduce on the one side to form a rectangular band, slip st across first 3 dc, * (slip st, ch 3, 3 dc) all in next ch-3 space of the previous row; repeat from * to last ch-3 space; turn, in this direction, you will be making a block in the last space.

 - Ch 6, dc in 4th ch from hook and in next 2 ch, [(slip st, ch 3, 3 dc) all in next ch-3 space of previous row].
 Slip st in last space; turn, do NOT make a block in last space.
-See video for clarification if confused.
+See the video for clarification if confused.

 - Make your band the length it needs to wrap around your leg.
 Once the one tip of the edge is confirmed to be the right size.
 You will begin reducing your corner to corner on both ends to form the final corner.